Labanc, Donato score in shootout to lift Sharks over Ducks - WHIZ News

 Brent Burns and Evander Kane each had a goal and an assist in regulation.
 Matt Nieto and Logan Couture also scored for the Sharks, and Martin Jones made 33 saves.

-San Jose was playing its first game in a week after a series against Vegas was postponed due to coronavirus protocols.

-Max Comtois had two goals, Troy Terry had a goal and an assist, and Adam Henrique also scored for Anaheim.
-Gibson stopped 26 shots.
+Couture said some yelling by coach Bob Boughner between periods woke up the Sharks.

+“It’s tough to come in and be yelled at, but sometimes you need that,” he said.
+“We got challenged and had to create our own energy.”

-The Ducks led 3-1 at the end of two periods, but the Sharks scored three straight goals in the first eight minutes of the third to regain the lead.
+The Sharks scored three straight goals in the first eight minutes of the third to regain the lead.
 Comtois tied it at 4 with a one-timer at 11:33.

+“There was a lot said, I was upset with the guys,” Boughner said.
+“We looked uninspired in parts of the second.
+I came in after that and challenged them.”

 Couture got the Sharks within 3-2 39 seconds into the third period when he put in a rebound after Gibson got his stick on Kane’s shot.
 Kane tied it 97 seconds later with a breakaway, short-handed goal after forcing a turnover in Anaheim’s zone.
 Burns gave the Sharks a 4-3 lead with a one-timer from the right faceoff circle eight minutes into the period.